fish-shop/.github/profile/README.md

 <hr>

 > [!IMPORTANT]
-> Supply-chain security _matters_.
-All GitHub Actions provided here receive frequent dependency updates, include transparent security policies, use [immutable releases](https://docs.github.com/en/code-security/concepts/supply-chain-security/immutable-releases), and more, to help you maintain the integrity of your software supply chain.
+> Supply‑chain security _matters_.
+All GitHub Actions provided here receive frequent dependency updates, follow transparent security policies, use [immutable releases](https://docs.github.com/en/code-security/concepts/supply-chain-security/immutable-releases), and more — helping you maintain the integrity of your software supply chain.
 [OpenSSF Scorecard](https://securityscorecards.dev) is used as a benchmark for maintaining a good security posture[^2].

 [^1]: What's _`fish` shell?_ It's a user-friendly command line shell for Linux, macOS, and more. 🐟
 [^2]: Read the [full announcement](https://github.com/orgs/fish-shop/discussions/4) for more information.